 Ensure Compliance With ERISA Rules

-Sometimes, insurance companies fail to follow ERISA requirements, making it tough for you to get the information you need for your claim.
+Sometimes, insurance companies fail to follow ERISA requirements, making it challenging for you to get the information you need for your claim.
 Your attorney can hold them accountable when they don’t comply with the law.

 Represent You in Court